Kevin Knabjian

 Kevin Knabjian (born July 5, 1984) is a retired American mixed martial artist of Armenian descent.
-A professional from 2003 until 2012, he competed for the UFC and the WEC.
+A professional from 2003 until 2012, he competed for the WEC.

 Mixed martial arts career

 Knabjian went to Eastern Illinois University, from which he graduated with a degree in Business Management.
 Together with fellow EIU student, Brian Ebersole, he started practicing MMA when he was in his freshman year of college.
 He also wrestled for EIU, a Division 1 school.

 In his professional debut Knabjian fought Adam Gibson to a draw.
 His WEC debut ended unsuccessfully when he was knocked out by Brock Larson only 27 seconds into the fight; he went on to compete in other promotions, such as XFO, where he has drawn attention as the title fight of XFO 22, defeating Ultimate Fighter 1 fighter Josh Rafferty by TKO.